himmelblau-idm/site/mkdocs/docs/introduction.md

 Without this adjustment, the password will always be requested instead of the PIN.
 The option *mfa_poll_prompt* is only needed if a distribution is usesd with an unfixed patch of OpenSSH.
 In Ubuntu and openSUSE OpenSSH isd already patched.

 To access a Linux client via SSH, you also need to adjust the SSH configuration.
-To do this, create the file etsssshd_config.himmelblau.conf* with the content from Listing 2:
+To do this, create the file */etc/ssh/sshd_config.d/himmelblau.conf* with the content from Listing 2:

 ```
 ----- Listing 2 -----------